abrdn New Dawn

 ABD has both the second best 12-month performance and the widest discount.

 Whilst ABD should be compared against all its peers, we remind readers of the manager’s belief that ABD is a ‘core’ Asia Pacific strategy with its quality bias allowing it to encompass the wider Asia pacific region, be it through developed markets like Australia and Korea, or emerging markets like India and Indonesia.
 ABD could be viewed as offering investors a look-through to the major regions of the Asia Pacific area, through a quality filter, which clearly sets it apart from some of its peers.
-ABD’s quality bias, and its more consistent outperformance (based on its historic ability to be the most likely to be outperform the wider index in a given month, indicated by its peer-group leading five-year batting average), go a long way to explaining its above average 12-month performance, as its lack of strong style biases (e.g. growth vs value) or regional biases means it had less exposure to 2022’s painful headwinds than its peers.
+ABD’s apparent quality bias, and its more consistent outperformance (based on its historic ability to be the most likely to be outperform the wider index in a given month, indicated by its peer-group leading five-year batting average), may go a long way to explaining its above average 12-month performance, as its lack of strong style biases (e.g. growth vs value) or regional biases could possibly mean it had less exposure to 2022’s painful headwinds than its peers.

-Despite its comparatively strong recent performance, ABD remains the smallest trust in the sector though with a market cap over £300m its size should not be a concern to investors.
+Despite its comparatively strong recent performance, ABD remains the smallest trust in the sector though with a market cap over £300m its size may not be a concern to investors.
 Despite its smaller relative size, ABD’s ongoing charges ratio is among the lowest in the sector and, like most of its peers, it does not incur a performance fee.
 The only exception in this regard is Schroder Asia Total Return, which charges a performance fee of 10% of the excess annual NAV total return of the fund above a 7% hurdle, subject to a high-water mark.

 While ABD’s discount has narrowed slightly since our last note it remains the widest in the sector.
 In fact, the peer group average discount has also narrowed since our last note.
-This trend likely reflects the comparative strength of select Asia Pacific regions over recent months, as well as investors tentatively coming back to equity investing, having grasped the nature of the headwinds they faced at the start of the year.
+This trend could reflect the comparative strength of select Asia Pacific regions over recent months, as well as investors tentatively coming back to equity investing, having grasped the nature of the headwinds they faced at the start of the year.
 Given its capital focus, and sole use of its revenue account, ABD’s yield is best described as modest, and unlikely to be sufficient for income investors.

 ABD’s focus is on generating capital growth rather than income.
 It pays two dividends a year, an interim in January and a final in September, from surplus income (unlike some of its peers, which pay a large part of their dividend from capital).
 ABD has sustained the same 4.3p per share dividend since 2018, though its revenues have been on a downward trend since the outbreak of the pandemic.